-Adrenaline is a HORMONE that prepares your body for fight or flight, and is often released in response to stress, fear, anger, or surprise.
+Adrenaline is a HORMONE that prepares your body for fight or flight and is often released in response to stress, fear, anger, or surprise.

 An influx of adrenaline can be helpful for your reflexes and reaction time, but not so helpful for your skin, contributing to wrinkles and dull skin.
 And much like the effects of the stress hormones CORTISOL and CRH, constant adrenaline surges can result in acne breakouts.

 This label does not mean, however, that the product contains no alcohol at all.
-Skin-safe fatty alcohols are also found in many skincare products, but don’t have the same dehydrating effect.
+Skin-safe fatty alcohols are also found in many skincare products but don’t have the same dehydrating effect.

 An allergen is a generally harmless substance that your body mistakes as a threat.
 Your immune system then overreacts in self-defense, causing an allergic reaction.
 This reaction often appears in the form of hives, rashes, swelling, irritation, or blisters.

-Allergies to skincare products are common, and can cause a rash called CONTACT DERMATITIS.
+Allergies to skincare products are common and can cause a rash called CONTACT DERMATITIS.
 Be especially wary of ARTIFICIAL FRAGRANCES, which can mask many chemical allergens.

-Alpha-Hydroxy Acids (AHAs) are plant and animal-derived acids that are often used in skincare products.
+Alpha-hydroxy acids (AHAs) are plant and animal-derived acids that are often used in skincare products.
 They are touted to help collagen production, promote exfoliation, treat acne, and improve uneven skin tone.
 However, AHAs are also common ALLERGENS.
 They should be used with caution, especially in products with stronger formulations (like skin peels).

 Look out for AHAs like:

-In regard to troubled skin, “anaerobic” has more ominous connotations.
+Regarding troubled skin, “anaerobic” has more ominous connotations.
 When your pores become clogged, they form an airless, anaerobic environment where bacteria like C. ACNES thrive.
 This leads to INFLAMMATION and acne breakouts!

 Androgens are commonly called “male sex hormones,” because they are HORMONES that help to regulate male characteristics.
 For example, testosterone.
 But androgen hormones are not only present in males, and can also play important roles in the female body.